Frankeo/interview-tool/README.md

 ---

-<p align="center"> This repo contains a list of already resolved and simple exercise for technical interviews.
+<p align="center"> This repo contains a CLI tool for create, deploy and save a exercises for interview.
     <br>
 </p>